Minimum Spanning Tree Cycle Intersection Problem: Further generalization

 Case 2 is similar, let $e=(h,k)$ be a cycle-edge non-incident to $u$ or to $w$ and $c_e \leftrightarrow d_e$ its corresponding pair of bijected tree-cycles.
 Clearly $e$ determines the transitless triangle $(h,v,k)$ both in $T_s$ and $T$ and as $d_{_{T_s}}(h) = d_{_{T_s}}(k) = d_{_{T}}(h) = d_{_{T}}(k) = 1$, then every other edge incident to $h$ or $k$ induces a tree-cycle that intersects $(h,v,k)$.
 We conclude that:

 Case 3 is the one that should be analyzed more carefully.
-As we already know how to calculate intersection numbers of tree-cycles in $T_s$, we will focus on the tree-cycles of $T$.
-We will further divide this partition in two subpartitions:
+As we already know how to calculate intersection numbers of tree-cycles in $T_s$, we will focus on the tree-cycles of $T$ and divide this partition in two sub-partitions:

-\begin{itemize} \item Case 3.1: pairs induced by cycle-edges incident to $u$, $\{c_e \leftrightarrow d_e: e \in E - T_s - T \wedge u \in e \}$ \item Case 3.2: pairs induced by cycle-edges incident to $w$, $\{c_e \leftrightarrow d_e: e \in E - T_s - T \wedge w \in e \}$ \end{itemize}
+\begin{itemize} \item Case 3.1: pairs induced by cycle-edges incident to $u$, $\{c_e \leftrightarrow d_e: e \in E - T_s - T \wedge u \in e \}$. \item Case 3.2: pairs induced by cycle-edges incident to $w$, $\{c_e \leftrightarrow d_e: e \in E - T_s - T \wedge w \in e \}$. \end{itemize}

 In case 3.1 the situation is as follows: the cycle-edge $e=(u,k)$ defines the tree-cycle $c_e = d_e = (u,v,k)$ (both in $T$ and $T_s$).
 The important details are: